 Can I use custom sequences sequences as my reference database?

 Yes, you can.
-This resource details how you can make and correctly format your own reference databases to annotate your sequences with.
+This resource details how you can create your own reference databases (both target sequences and germline gene sequences) to annotate your dataset with.

 Can I create Primer sets?